 5- They’ll form closer bonds with their siblings.
 Oh how I love this one so much, it was one of those perks I didn’t expect.

-My husband and I set a goal to do as best we can to not allow that to happen with our children.
-We work hard daily, to nurture and guide the relationships they have among themselves.
+My husband and I set a goal to do as best we can to nurture healthy relationships between our children.
+We work hard daily, to do this and guide the relationships they have among themselves.
 We encourage respect, understanding, and we encourage them a heart of selflessness when it comes to their siblings.

 We also are very adamant about them really knowing one another, and understating one another as individuals.
 Just because they are siblings, doesn’t mean they’ll have the same interests.